Who do you need to meet and what should you look out for on an exploratory overseas business trip?

 You should aim to set up meetings with two or three of them.
 If you’re likely to become a competitor, you may have to disguise your intentions, but most will happily answer questions.
 There’s no better way of learning so much so quickly about the market and the challenges and opportunities you will face.

 You’ll also need to meet some professionals such as accountants and lawyers.
-It’s best to meet at least 2 of each, even on your first trip, as you’ll find you get different information from each.
+It’s best to meet at least two of each, even on your first trip, as you’ll find you get different information (and wildly different prices!) from each.
 And you’ll need to find one you can work with long term, as you won’t want to be changing in the first year.

 My advice is to look for medium size local businesses rather than the big international firms.